 Extra Storage: A summerhouse is a convenient storage solution for you and your guest’s belongings while you soak, acting almost as a changing room that can provide ample dry space for clothing, towels, shoes, and technology e.g., phones.

 What to Look for in a Summer House for Your Hot Tub

 Not every summer house is created equal.

-Make sure you the structure you choose as shelter for your spa has all of the following:
+Make sure the garden building you choose as a shelter for your spa has all of the following: